 None of us have much time these days, so I’ll get right to it.
 First, a disclosure: I am a pediatrician and parent of two kids with anxiety.
 (Could those apples have fallen a little farther from this tree?)
 Still, despite managing anxiety with kids being familiar territory personally and professionally, I too find myself without answers much of the time.

 In fact, as I write this I am struggling with whether or not Noah, my youngest, should be going to school despite having woken up with a tummy ache.
 These calculations are never easy.
 I want my child to feel heard, but if this ache is really anxiety, is it better to push on through?
-Add in the fear of infecting others, antigen vs. PCR tests, recent close calls, and the brain just fritzes.
-The only thing I am sure of, from the vantage points of both work and home, is this: More than two years into a pandemic, we caregivers are weary.
+Add in the fear of infecting others, recent close calls, and the brain just fritzes.
+The only thing I am sure of, from the vantage points of both work and home, is this: We caregivers are weary.

 Like you, I don’t have perfect solutions to anxiety.
 But I do have a few suggestions based on my experience managing anxiety with kids: